Lan2Play/PugSharp/Docs/source/develop/makefile.rst

 There are 2 types of commands, the group commands and the other commands.
 Group commands are essentially calling multiple other make Commands here.

+Some of the Commands require the software ``jq`` and ``unzip`` installed on your machine or you have to use the -docker suffixed commands.
+If you are running debian/ubuntu, you can simply use ``make install-jq-and-unzip`` , otherwhise refer to the `jq download page <https://jqlang.github.io/jq/download/>`_

 A few of the Commands have optional parameters that can be set via either a prompt after calling the commands or with writing them after the make command.
 So for example if you had the available parameter ``STEAMUSER`` on the make command ``init-all``, that you want to set to ``username`` your finalized Make command would look like: